slewsystems/scripts/README.md

 Use the `extern-branch-tidy.sh` file.
 This will run a JSX command to create a new terminal session and execute the shell script then exit the session.

-This is useful for tools like [Fork](https://git-fork.com/) wher you can invoke custom scripts but doesn't support user input.
-Spawing a terminal window is a way to work around that limitation.
+This is useful for tools like [Fork](https://git-fork.com/) where you can invoke custom scripts but doesn't support user input.
+Spawning a terminal window is a way to work around that limitation.

 ### `inplace-pull.sh`